-On November 30, 2014, the board of directors declared and the stockholders approved a special dividend to the holders of common stock and preferred stock of record on that date.
-The cash dividend declared to stockholders was \$1.9173 per share of common stock, \$3.8346 per share of Series B Preferred Stock and \$3.8346 per share of Series C Preferred Stock.
-The Company paid \$27,251 and \$345 in dividends to the stockholders during the years ended December 31, 2014 and 2015, respectively, and, as of December 31, 2014, \$345 of dividends were payable and included in accrued expenses and other current liabilities in the accompanying consolidated balance sheet.
-No dividends were payable as of December 31, 2015.
+On November 30, 2014, the board of directors declared and the stockholders approved a special cash dividend to the holders of common stock and preferred stock of record on that date.
+The cash dividend declared to stockholders was \$1.9173 per share of common stock, \$3.8346 per share of Series B convertible preferred stock (the "Series B Preferred Stock") and \$3.8346 per share of Series C convertible preferred stock (the "Series C Preferred Stock").
+Related to this special dividend declared in November 2014, the Company paid \$27,251 and \$345 of dividends to the common and preferred stockholders during the years ended December 31, 2014 and 2015, respectively, and no dividends were payable as of December 31, 2015 or 2016.

-In connection with the special dividend, the board of directors also approved cash payments to be made to holders of the Company's stock options and SARs as an equitable adjustment to the holders of such instruments in accordance with the provisions of the Company's 2011 Stock Incentive Plan (the "2011 Plan").
-The equitable adjustment payments due to the holders of the stock options and SARs are equal to \$1.9173 per share multiplied by the net number of shares subject to outstanding equity awards after applying the treasury stock method.
-The cash payments to the holders of stock options and SARs will be made as their equity awards vest through fiscal year 2018.
-The Company paid \$1,618 and \$367 to the holders of stock options and SARs during the years ended December 31, 2014 and 2015, respectively.
-As of December 31, 2014 and 2015, payments to be made through fiscal 2018, net of estimated forfeitures, totaled \$751 and \$383, respectively, and were included in accrued expenses and other current liabilities in the accompanying consolidated balance sheets.
+In connection with the special dividend declared in November 2014, the board of directors also approved cash payments to be made to holders of the Company's stock options and SARs as an equitable adjustment to the holders of such instruments in accordance with the provisions of the Company's equity incentive plans.
+The equitable adjustment payments to the holders of stock options and SARs are equal to \$1.9173 per share multiplied by the net number of shares subject to outstanding equity awards after applying the treasury stock method.
+The cash payments to the holders of stock options and SARs will be made as equity awards vest through fiscal year 2018.
+During the years ended December 31, 2014, 2015 and 2016, the Company paid \$1,618, \$367 and \$203, respectively, to the holders of stock options and SARs for vested equity awards.
+As of December 31, 2015 and 2016, equitable adjustment payments to be made as equity awards vest through fiscal 2018, net of estimated forfeitures, totaled \$383 and \$180, respectively, and were included in accrued expenses and other current liabilities in the accompanying consolidated balance sheets.